MaskingTechnology/jitar/documentation/04_basic_features.md

 ## Multi-version

 During their lifetime procedures can change for many reasons.
-To avoid impact on depending procedures (or external systems), procedures can be versioned and run per version.
+To avoid impact on dependent procedures (or external systems), procedures can be versioned and run per version.

 The version system works with a three number system: major, minor and patch.
 By default all procedures have the version ``0.0.0``.
-This version can be overriden by setting the version in the segment file.
+This version can be overridden by setting the version in the segment file.

 The following example shows how to create a new version of the ``sayHello`` procedure.